Matchless Raijin-Oh: Episode list

-OVA List (Genki Bakuhatsu Ganbaruger Saga)
+OVA List

-Game Appearances
+Game appearances

 The series first appeared on Sunrise Eiyuutan for the Dreamcast.
-Later on, it was included on Super Robot Wars GC for the Nintendo GameCube and again in Super Robot Wars XO for the Xbox 360.
+Later on, it was included on Super Robot Wars GC for the GameCube and again in Super Robot Wars XO for the Xbox 360.

 Raijin-Oh is again included as an entry in the Super Robot Wars series of video games, beginning with Super Robot Wars NEO for the Wii along with the other 3 Eldran robots.

 It also appeared in New Century Brave Wars on the PlayStation 2 in Japan to establish the first official connection between the Eldran and Yuusha series, following the merger of Takara and Tomy.

 It would later appear as one of the various Sunrise animated robots as a playable character in the RPG Battle of Sunrise, to celebrate the studio's 30th anniversary, released on the PlayStation 2.

 There also exists a Game Boy fighting game published by Tomy in 1991, which has been translated into English through a fan-made patch.

 Raijin-Oh, once again, is included in the Super Robot Wars series in Super Robot Wars OE and Super Robot Wars BX.
 BX is notable to be the first time Raijin-Oh appeared in a 2D Super Robot Wars game.